alliadt/DisplayNauticalChartsSample-ForWebApi/README.md

 ### Description

-In this sample we show how you can use Map Suite to display nautical charts to your WebApi application.
+This sample shows how you can use Map Suite WebAPI Edition to display nautical charts in your web application.

 Please refer to [Wiki](http://wiki.thinkgeo.com/wiki/map_suite_web_for_webapi) for the details.